mehulagg/gitlab/doc/user/clusters/agent/index.md

 #### Advanced installation

 For more advanced configurations, we recommend to use [the `kpt` based installation method](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/tree/master/build/deployment/gitlab-agent).

-Read on for a fully manual, detailed installation steps.
+Otherwise, you can follow below for fully manual, detailed installation steps.

 ##### Create the Kubernetes secret